 All of these apps below have been created with the direct consultation of some of the best psychologists, nutritionists, doctors and health care specialists around.
 Take advantage of their know-how and turn your health around with these handy apps–all of which are absolutely free!

-1. [email protected] with paid for features on iTunes and Google Play
+1. Focus@Will Free on iTunes and Google Play

 Best for: those who think they may have a bit of ADHD (attention deficit disorder) or who just cannot find their focus

 The focus: This app claims to boost your attention span by a whopping 400% by using neuroscience-based music.
 Apparently, research shows this does indeed work–but for about 65% of the population.

 Best for: those who tend to get the blues

 The focus: Initially aimed at those suffering from depression, the app is now widely used by anyone trying to improve their mental health.
 The app is easy to use, and helps you to create charts that show your overall moods and mental health.